lammps/lammps/doc/src/Build_extras.rst

    -D Kokkos_ENABLE_OPENMP=yes
    -D CMAKE_CXX_COMPILER=wrapper # wrapper = full path to Cuda nvcc wrapper

-The wrapper value is the Cuda nvcc compiler wrapper provided in the Kokkos library: ``lib/kokkos/bin/nvcc_wrapper``\ .
+This will also enable executing FFTs on the GPU, either via the internal KISSFFT library, or - by preference - with the cuFFT library bundled with the CUDA toolkit, depending on whether CMake can identify its location.
+The *wrapper* value for ``CMAKE_CXX_COMPILER`` variable is the path to the CUDA nvcc compiler wrapper provided in the Kokkos
+library: ``lib/kokkos/bin/nvcc_wrapper``\ .
 The setting should include the full path name to the wrapper, e.g.

 .. code-block:: bash